HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Samples/Requests/Template/Cutting/Readme.md

 var response = await intelliDivide.RequestOptimizationAsync(request, importFile);
 ```

-The response contains the `optimizationId`, which can be used to retrieve the optimization result.
+The response contains the `optimizationId`, which can be used to start the optimization or to retrieve the optimization result.

 ```c#